Real French Conversation about Christmas Gifts (FR/EN Subs)

 A few days ago, I bumped into the wife of a friend of Mathieu's in the building, who was with her little daughter, who must be four years old.

 And I say hello.
 I hold the door for her as she enters.
-And actually, I think she was a bit distraught.
+And actually, I think she was a little distraught.
 She didn't know what to do because she was with the little girl next door.

 And I think that made her sad, because it was still very early.
 Her daughter, yes, I think she's four at the most.
 And it's true that I think, even as a parent, it's very exhilarating, it's a good moment, it gives you good energy.

 Yeah, yeah, yeah, you get caught up in it, I think it must be a role.
 I know there's a theory that says yes, but it's manipulation, the kids feel betrayed afterwards.
 I don't know.
-I honestly don't know.
+Honestly, I don't know.
 Honestly, I don't know.
 In any case, I'm on the team of those who will lie a little.

 My parents told me a story.
 At one point, my father was next to me.
 I don't know if it was me who was particularly stupid as a child, or if it was all children.